Abdelrhman-Azab/Uber-clone/README.md

   * Creates a leading widget that displays a title, subtitle, and an icon.

 * titleSubtitleIcon24Top({required String title, required String subtitle, required Widget icon})
-  * Similar to titleSubtitleIcon, but the icon is positioned 24 pixels from the top.
+  * Similar to titleSubtitleIcon, but the icon size is 24.

 **RadioButton-Based Leadings**
 * titleSubtitleRadioButton({required String title, required String subtitle, required bool selected})